 You can apply directly with The University of Law to study one of our online courses.

-Our MA Law Online is designed for non-law graduates who want to gain a legal qualification at Master’s level.
+Our MA Law (Conversion) Online is designed for non-law graduates who want to gain a legal qualification at Master’s level.
 We offer full-time and part-time options, so you can choose a study mode to suit your lifestyle and career plans.
 We’ve designed the course to provide you with practical legal skills like analysis and critical evaluation, alongside a range of broader transferable skills such as research and presentation skills, all delivered online by qualified lawyers.

-On completion of the course you will be awarded with a Master’s degree, but you will also be suitably qualified to progress your studies to become a solicitor or barrister in the UK by studying our LPC or BPC.
-If you choose to progress onto either of these courses, you will benefit from our excellent employment and pupillage rates:
+On completion of the course you will be awarded with a Master’s degree, but you will also be suitably qualified to progress your studies to become a solicitor or barrister in the UK.
+By studying with ULaw you will benefit from our excellent employment and pupillage rates:

 A Master’s qualification is highly attractive to employers in a variety of disciplines, so this can be of great benefit even if you don’t want to pursue a career in law.
 This course is the perfect choice if you want to study online and wish to keep your career options open.